jankdc/site/src/pages/rr-learnings.md

   <img class="theme-logo" src="/images/react-router-logo-light.svg" alt="React Router Logo" width="200" height="200">
 </picture>

 There's a myriad of server-side rendering (SSR) React frameworks out there nowadays, but the weapon of choice at the time was [Remix v2](https://remix.run/).
 Around the inception of the project, [React Router 7 (RR7) was released](https://remix.run/blog/react-router-v7).
-It's the spiritual successor to the Remix v2 framework, where it practically moved all of its framework-like features to React Router and was announced that any ongoing development for Remix v2 will be happening at RR7.
+It's the spiritual successor to the Remix v2 framework, where it practically moved all of its framework-like features to RR7 and was announced that any ongoing development for Remix v2 will be happening at RR7.
 Given how early the project was, we saw a chance to migrate.

-Working on a "React framework" felt a bit awkward for me in the beginning as it required understanding the specific framework's conventions before being able to put stuff on the screen, whereas I only needed to know React when it was just a library, and then build from there.
-The concepts of SSR, hydration, progressive enhancement, data loading, error handling, and routing within RR7 were interesting and have shaped my opinions on designing and structuring code within a React codebase.
+Working on a framework felt a bit overwhelming for me in the beginning as it required understanding the specific framework's conventions before being able to put stuff on the screen, whereas I only needed to know React when it was just a library.
+The concepts within RR7 like progressive enhancement and hydration were new, interesting and confusing.
+However, after playing with it and learning, it has definitely expanded my toolset in expressing solutions in a React codebase.
 I've made mistakes during the project, which helped me understand those concepts deeper.
 The following sections below are some of those lessons.

 ## Grasping Hydration